Minor in Criminology and Criminal Justice

 The following apply to all minors:

-- A minor must be comprised of 18 credit hours taken at Webster University.
+- A minor must be composed of 18 credit hours taken at Webster University.

 - No course counted toward a major can also count toward a minor.